 By Jerry Haber

 Jeremiah (Jerry) Haber is the nom de plume of an orthodox Jewish studies and philosophy professor, who divides his time between Israel and the US.
-This piece was originally published on Jerry’s blog, the Magnes Zionist.
-It is re-posted here with the author’s permission.
+This article was published on Jerry’s blog, The Magnes Zionist.
+It is reposted here with the author’s permission.